 General

-The procedures for DSC communication on HF are – with some additions described in §§ 6.1 to 6.3 below – equal to the corresponding procedures for DSC communications on MF/VHF.
+The procedures for DSC communication on HF are – with some additions described in § A3-6.1 to §A3-6.3 below – equal to the corresponding procedures for DSC communications on MF/VHF.

-Due regard to the special conditions described in § 6.1 to 6.3 should be given when making DSC communications on HF.
+Due regard to the special conditions described in § A3-6.1 to §A3-6.3 should be given when making DSC communications on HF.